kentstone84/StoneChain/CONTRIBUTING.md

 ### Feature Requests

-1. Check if it fits the "simple" philosophy
+1. Check if it fits the "solid" philosophy
 2. Can it be done without dependencies?
 3. Open an issue to discuss first